Niko731973/The-Eternal-Market/README.md

 ## Community
 During the ICO (initial coin offering), shares in TEM are being sold at a fixed rate.
 View the community page to purchase shares.

-Shareholders earn the right to vote on proposals, and introduce new proposals.
+Shareholders earn the right to vote on proposals, and introduce proposals.
 Each shareholder is entitled to their portion of the profits from transactions on TEM.
-Shares can be bought/sold/transferred at any time.
+Shares can be bought/sold/transferred at any time after the ICO has ended.
 Shareholders are responsible for voting on the following types of proposals:

 * When to upgrade a smart contract to add new features
 * Removing listings to clear spam/scammers/objectionable listings

 ## Buying
 Browse the current listings on the market.
 You can see the items for sale, read descriptions, and view some stats on each listing which serve to authenticate the seller.